truebucha/md/skills/leadership/guides.md

 * analytic of root cause and reasoning
 * execution of the preventing measures (training, change of proceses)

-- [ ] Learn on mistakes and on doing right.
+- [ ] Learn how to be successful when you done well and when do a mistakes also.
 Analyse experience.